Friday, May 26, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 In this anecdotal speedtest, the One Plus 11 5G connected to the TP-Link Archer BE800 at around 3.5Gbps and sustained over 2Gbps out of a 10Gbps Fiber-optic connection.

-The Archer BE800 itself could pull close to 6Gbps of sustained download/upload speeds out of the broadband connection when tested via a 10GbE wired connection, but that might have been the speed of the Internet itself at the time.
-There’s no guarantee you’ll always get full 10Gbps out of a 10GbE Internet.
+When tested via a 10GbE wired connection, the Archer BE800 could pull close to 6Gbps of sustained download/upload speeds out of the broadband connection, but that might have been the speed of the Internet itself at the time.
+There's no guarantee you'll always get full 10Gbps out of a 10GbE Internet.

-The Archer BE800 proved that a Wi-Fi device could get out of the Gig+ realm into multi-Gigabit for the first time.
+The Archer BE800 proved that a Wi-Fi device could move from the Gig+ realm into multi-Gigabit for the first time.
 The future of Wi-Fi 7 is bright!
-Still, until computer-based clients are available, it’s impossible to know how fast a Wi-Fi 7 broadcaster can be.
+Still, until computer-based clients are available, it's impossible to know how fast a Wi-Fi 7 broadcaster can be.

 The TP-Link Archer BE800’s Wi-Fi performance when hosting Wi-Fi 6E and older clients.